Amazon unveils the top holiday gifts this season

 Related: Amazon's corporate bulldozer is fueled by Wall Street

-Meanwhile, Amazon said Will Ferrell's movie "Elf" and Canadian singer Michael Bublé's album "Christmas" were top hits over the holidays.
+Meanwhile, Amazon said Will Ferrell's movie "Elf" and Canadian singer Michael Bubl-'s album "Christmas" were top hits over the holidays.
 "The Walking Dead" was the most watched TV show over the holidays.

 Holiday revelers were doing more than snuggling up on the sofa watching television or dancing to Christmas tunes though.